Angel-ML/angel/docs/programmers_guide/spark_on_angel_programing_guide_en.md

 # Spark on Angel Programming Guide

-Spark on Angel is designed to enable easy migration for Spark development with minimal cost of change.
-Therefore, the implementation of algorithms in Spark on Angel is very similar to that in Spark.
-The majority of Spark ML algorithms can run in Spark on Angel with only a small code change.
+We develop Spark-on-Angel to enable the programming of both Spark and Parameter Server.
+With Spark-on-Angel, you can not only employ the ability of Spark to couple with data cleaning, task scheculing, resource allocating and other distributed abilities from Spark, but also the Parameter Server ability of Angel to tackle high-dimensional models.
+Moreover, the programming on Spark-on-Angel is straightforward if you are familiar with Spark.

 In its current version，Spark on Angel is developed with Spark 2.1.1 and Scala 2.11.8.

 ## Importing Spark on Angel

-To write a Spark on Angel application, in addition to the Spark dependency, you need to add the following Maven dependencies as well:
+To write an application on Spark-on-Angel, in addition to the Spark dependency, you need to add the following Maven dependencies as well:

 ```xml
 <dependency>